For many families, childcare vouchers will save them more money than Tax-Free Childcare (TFC). Help your parents

 Childcare vouchers are a Government-approved, tax-efficient way of paying for childcare.
 By joining their employer’s scheme parents can exchange up to £243* a month for childcare vouchers, which they can use to pay for registered childcare.

-However, childcare voucher schemes, like the one we offer, will close to new entrants in October 2018.
+However, childcare voucher schemes, like the one we offer, will close to new entrants on 4 October 2018.

-If they’re already registered for childcare vouchers they must receive at least one voucher in every rolling 12-month period through their current employer.
-If it’s more than 12 months since their last childcare voucher, their eligibility has lapsed, so they need to receive one by the closing date to stay on the scheme.
+If they’re already registered for childcare vouchers they must haveat least one voucher taken from their pay in every rolling 12-month period through their current employer.

 After the closing date, TFC will be the only scheme open to new joiners, assuming they're eligible.